AxonIQ/reference-guide/axon-server/installation/docker-k8s/axon-server-ee.md

 **Note 2**

 Although the complexity of deploying any application to Kubernetes can be overwhelming, we strongly recommend you to study this subject carefully.
-The examples we provide are not necessarily the best approach for your particular situation, so be careful about copying them without any further modifications, if only because they generate self-signed certificates that have only a one-year validity.
+The examples we provide are not necessarily the best approach for your particular situation, so be careful about copying them without any further modifications, if only because they generate self-signed certificates that have a one-year validity.

 ## Kubernetes